tejkiran7/Decoder_only_Transformer/README.md

 # Decoder_only_Transformer
-This repository contains Decoder only Transformer implmentation from scratch
+This repository contains Decoder only Transformer implementation from scratch